Ravana Rajputs

 Ravana Rajput is an Indian caste.
-They are among the castes known as Darogas, who claim Kshatriya status.
+They are among the castes known as Darogas.

 Origins

-The Ravana Rajputs (known as Darogas) were issues of men from Rajput, Charan, and Oswal communities and their concubines which belonging to various castes.
-Their descendants were not originally accepted by the Rajput community as Rajputs.
+The Ravana Rajputs are descendants of Rajput men and non-Rajput women, and were not originally accepted by the Rajput community as Rajputs.
 They were regarded as the children of the Rajputana princes' from concubines and were household slaves.
 They served the royal Rajputana families as guards, soldiers and household servants.